Recipe: Strascinati al Sugo di Braciole – The Sunday Heartbeat of Northern Puglia

 The Sunday Ceremony

-Lunch begins late, after church or market, and it always unfolds the same way.
+Lunch begins late, after church or market, and unfolds in two acts.

-Then, the braciole themselves, served as a second course with bread and olives.
+Then, the braciole themselves, served as a second course with bread, olives, and a few jokes about who’s eaten the most.

 The Olive Oil Thread

-The sauce begins with it, the pasta ends with it.
+The sauce begins with it, the pasta ends with it, and the cook’s hands glisten with it from start to finish.

-Every family believes their oil is the best, and honestly, they’re probably all right.
+Every family believes their oil is the best, and in a way, they’re all right.

 Traditional Recipe: Strascinati al Sugo di Braciole